percyfal/ratatosk/doc/source/dev/installation.rst

 Installation
 ------------

-To install the development version of `ratatosk`, do
+To install the development version of :mod:`ratatosk`, do

 .. code-block:: text